 - 5.4.45 The aim of the discussion has been to consider each of the proposed allocations located within the Croydon Opportunity Area but outside of the two proposed transformation areas.
-The aim of doing so is to inform discussion of whether there is a reasonable higher growth scenario, involving a quantum of homes over-and-above the figure that emerges from the SHLAA (7,709 homes).
+The aim of doing so is to inform discussion as to whether there is a reasonable higher growth scenario involving a quantum of homes over-and-above the figure that emerges from the SHLAA (7,709 homes).
 It is important to explore the possibility of a higher growth scenario, recognising that this is a designated Opportunity Area. - 5.4.46 The discussion serves to highlight two sites that could potentially deliver significant additional homes: - Site 203 (West Croydon station and shops, 176 North End) the proposed capacity of 109 homes (59 dph) stands out as notably low, given the very high public transport accessibility, and noting the densities that are consented or proposed at other nearby sites.
 However, there is no evidence available to suggest that a higher growth option is a achievable, as part of a scheme focused on station remodelling / delivering an enhanced transport interchange, or would deliver any particular benefits besides additional homes.
 As such, there is not considered to be a reasonable need to explore a higher growth scenario. - Site 34 (Land Bounded by George Street, Park Lane, Barclay Road and the railway) the proposed capacity of 626 homes (389 dph) is a notable decrease on the proposal from the Partial Review I&Os stage 814 to 2,098 homes.
-However, this is a complex site, associated with wide ranging detailed masterplanning and design considerations, hence there is no reasonable need to explore higher growth.
+However, this is a complex site, associated with wide ranging detailed masterplanning and design considerations, hence there is no reasonable need to explore higher growth. - 5.4.47 In this light, there is no reasonable higher growth scenario.